pimbrouwers/Danom/README.md

 Documentation can be found [here](src/Danom.Validation/README.md).

+## Integrations

+Since Danom introduces types that are most commonly found in your model and business logic layers, external integrations are not only inevitable but required to provide a seamless experience when building applications.

+These are completely optional, but provide a great way to integrate Danom with your codebase.

 ### ASP.NET Core MVC & Razor Pages Integration

-Danom is integrated with ASP.NET Core MVC via [Danom.Mvc](src/Danom.Mvc/README.md).
+Danom is integrated with ASP.NET Core MVC (and Razor Pages) via [Danom.Mvc](src/Danom.Mvc/README.md).
 This library provides a set of utilities to help integrate the core types with common tasks in ASP.NET Core MVC applications.

 ### ASP.NET Core Minimal API Integration

-> Coming soon
+Danom is integrated with ASP.NET Core Minimal API via [Danom.MinimalApi](src/Danom.MinimalApi/README.md).
+This library provides a set of utilities to help integrate the core types with common tasks in ASP.NET Core Minimal API applications.

 ## Contribute